Parkinson’s disease is a disorder of the brain that gets worse over time. Symptoms include tremors, stiffness or rigidity, and slowness of movement.

 - Increased saliva production

-It is not known why this occurs but several possible causes have been studied:
+It is not known why dopamine-producing nerve cells die but several possible causes have been studied:

-Despite no conclusive evidence that this is a cause, some scientists believe that an internal or external toxin affects the body’s ability to produce dopamine.
+Despite no conclusive evidence that this is a cause, some scientists believe that exposure to pesticides, herbicides, and insecticides may be associated with the development of Parkinson’s disease.

-One theory is that in some individuals, for some unknown reason, the normal, age-related death of the neurones that produce dopamine is accelerated
+One theory is that in some individuals, for some unknown reason, the normal, age-related death of the nerve cells that produce dopamine is accelerated.

-Some researchers believe that the neurones that produce dopamine die due to the activity of free radicals.
-Free radicals are potentially damaging molecules produced in the body during normal chemical reactions.
+Some researchers believe that the nerve cells that produce dopamine die due to the activity of free radicals.
+Free radicals are potentially-damaging molecules produced in the body during normal chemical reactions.

 Apparent risk factors for developing Parkinson’s disease include: